AceZz/bedtime-writer/doc/deployment.md

 # Deployment

+## Deployment to production checklist

+Check the following items before deploying to production:
+1. Create the right indexes for Firestore in the prod Firebase project if applicable.
+2. Make sure the rules are up-to-date both locally and in Firestore in the prod Firebase project.

 ## Firebase rules

 The `*.rules` files in the main folder are only used for the Firebase emulators.
 To deploy them on